 gb GENETIC A1AT

-The kit is intended for detection of mutations PI*S and PI*Z in the alpha 1 antitrypsin gene in human genomic DNA.
+This in vitro diagnostic kit is intended for detection of mutations PI*S and PI*Z in the alpha 1 antitrypsin gene in human genomic DNA.
 Detection is based on real-time polymerase chain reaction (qPCR) using fluorescently labelled probes (allelic discrimination).

 Alpha-1-antitrypsin (A1AT) is one of the serine protease inhibitors (SERPIN) which serves as an inhibitor of neutrofile elastase in lungs.
 The mutations in the A1AT gene lead to changes in